 Infact, taking this angle has become my USP.

-I know that most prospects have spoken to several other service providers, and they’ve probably been bombarded with all sorts of stupid shit like –
+I know that most prospects have spoken to several other service providers, and they’ve probably been bombarded with all sorts of stupidity like –

 - We can get 30% of your keywords on page 1